 Areas of interest

-History’s research is clustered around three areas:
+History’s research is clustered around two areas:

 - Social and cultural history